ANANDAMIDE, OLEAMIDE AND OTHER SIMPLE FATTY AMIDES

 The biological effects of the other fatty acyl ethanolamide derivatives are less clear, although they are by far the most abundant components of this lipid class.
 Most do not appear to interact with cannabinoid receptors, but they may have a role in minimizing the effects of cellular damage.
 They may potentiate the activity of endocannabinoids by minimizing their degradation.

 For example, there is evidence for an additional endocannabinoid signalling system that involves N-palmitoylethanolamide and depends on receptors other than CB1 and CB2.
 This lipid was first identified in egg yolk more than 50 years ago, and its anti-inflammatory properties were recognized immediately.
-However, there has been a resurgence of interest in recent years, during which it has also been shown to have anticonvulsant and antiproliferative effects.
+However, little more was done until there was a resurgence of interest in recent years, during which it was also shown to have anticonvulsant and antiproliferative effects.
 It is believed that the effects on inflammation and inflammatory pain are mediated mainly through actions upon peroxisome proliferator-activated receptor-α (PPARα)), although other mechanisms have been postulated.
 More recently, both N-palmitoyl- and N-oleoylethanolamides have been show to bind to specific G-protein coupled receptors.
+N-Palmitoylethanolamide is undergoing clinical trials for the relief of chronic pain.
+It is catabolized by the fatty acid amide hydrolase and by an N-acylethanolamine amidase, specific for amides having less than 18 carbon atoms.

 N-Docosahexaenoylethanolamide is present in brain tissue in amounts comparable to anandamide.
 It may have neuroprotective effects in this form or after conversion to oxygenated metabolites.
 The latter are believed to regulate leukocyte motility.